bitnami/charts/bitnami/mongodb-sharded/README.md

 ### To 7.0.0

-This major version updates the MongoDB container image version used from 6.0 to 7.0, the new stable version.
-There are no major changes in the chart, but we recommend checking the [MongoDB 7.0 release notes](https://www.mongodb.com/docs/manual/release-notes/7.0/) before upgrading.
+This major version updates the MongoDB&reg; container image version used from 6.0 to 7.0, the new stable version.
+There are no major changes in the chart, but we recommend checking the [MongoDB&reg; 7.0 release notes](https://www.mongodb.com/docs/manual/release-notes/7.0/) before upgrading.

 > Note: Due to an error in our release process, the latest version in the previous major branch (6.6.8) already uses 7.0 by default, see [PR#19575](https://github.com/bitnami/charts/pull/19575)